JNYH/Metis-Project-4-NLP/README.md

 Unsupervised and Natural Language Processing (NLP)

-Problem statement below:

-Use NLP and clustering methods to find patterns in corpora of your choice.
+Problem statement: Use NLP and clustering methods to find patterns in corpora of your choice.

 Using data we scrape from the web, what can we learn about our data via unsupervised learning techniques?
 Extend your analysis by combining unsupervised and supervised learning methods, or by developing a recommender system, etc.